 Data Cascade

 The data cascade is how Alloy assembles the data available to each page.
-Six levels of data merge together in a defined order, with later levels overriding earlier ones.
+Three levels of data merge together using deep-merge, with later levels overriding earlier ones:

 1. Global data (data/*.yaml, data/*.json)